bitnami/containers/bitnami/kong-ingress-controller/README.md

-# Bitnami package for Kong Ingress Controller
+# Bitnami Secure Image for Kong Ingress Controller

 ## What is Kong Ingress Controller?